Cephoniss/Powershell/README.md

 -- AutoAdminLogon
 -- ForceAutoLogon
 ## Powershell
+- invoke-command -cn HOSTNAME -scriptblock {quser} // To see logged on users
+- invoke-Command -ScriptBlock { logoff # } // To log out user
 - -cn HOSTNAME  // To run on remote device
 - enter-pssession // To enter powershell session on remote device
 - Get-WmiObject win32_computersystem // To pull system info